pnp/blog/content/post/what-kind-of-apps-can-you-build-on-microsoft-365.md

 Microsoft 365 offers many extension points to bring your app where your users are.
-By exposing your app inside Microsoft 365, you make your app a part of people\'s work.
+By exposing your app inside Microsoft 365, you make your app a part of people's work.
 Because your app is available right where they are, they can focus on their work and interact with your app without having to switch the context.